wbreeze/awsLambdaImage/README.md

     [~]$ node -e "console.log('Running Node.js ' + process.version)"
     Running Node.js v16.15.0

-The following commands are in the file, `project_setup.sh`
+The following commands, roughly, are in the file, [`project_setup.sh`][project]

     [~]$ git clone https://github.com/wbreeze/awsLambdaImage.git
     [~]$ cd awsLambdaImage/
     [awsLambdaImage]$ npm install
     [awsLambdaImage]$ npm run test

+### Building a distribution

-The following commands are in the file, `build_dist.sh`
+The following commands, roughly, are in the file, [`build_dist.sh`][dist]

-    [awsLambdaImage]$ rm -rf node_modules/
     [awsLambdaImage]$ npm install --only=prod
     [awsLambdaImage]$ cp resize.js index.js
-    [awsLambdaImage]$ zip -r resize.zip index.js node_modules
+    [awsLambdaImage]$ zip -r dist/resize.zip index.js node_modules
     [awsLambdaImage]$ cp request.js index.js
-    [awsLambdaImage]$ zip -r request.zip index.js node_modules
+    [awsLambdaImage]$ zip -r dist/request.zip index.js node_modules
     [awsLambdaImage]$ rm index.js
     [awsLambdaImage]$ npm install

+The script in actuality invokes `sed` to replace environment variable references in `resize.js` with their values.
+This is because, while Lambda supports setting environment variables, Lambda@Edge does not.
+The environment variables capture the source and destination buckets and the region they are in.

+    AWS_S3_RESIZE_SRC_NAME="source bucket name - source images"
+    AWS_S3_RESIZE_DST_NAME="destination bucket name - scaled images"
+    AWS_S3_RESIZE_REGION="region containing the buckets"

+Naturally, we don't want to hard code these and check them into the repository.

 ### Uploading the distribution packages

-To keep myself sane, I simply copy the distribution zip files to my local machine using `scp`.
+I can copy the distribution zip files to my local machine using `scp`.
 My machine has configured the AWS CLI with my AWS account.
-Alternatively, I could use the `aws configure` command on the EC2 instance and enter my credentials there.
+Alternatively, I use the `aws configure` command on the EC2 instance and enter a new set of AWS IAM account access keys there, generated from the AWS IAM console.
+The remote copy commands are something like these:

     scp -i "~/.ssh/AWSEC2.pem" \
       ec2-user@ec2-id.eu-west-1.compute.amazonaws.com:~/awsLambdaImage/resize.zip .